Simone-Samardzhiev/SudokuIOS/README.md

 ### Group views
 The group is used to store each view of the app.

-#### The sub group main views contains the views that will be first
+#### The sub group main views
-rendered as the main screen of the app.
+It contains the views that will be first rendered as the main screen of the app.

-#### The sub group sudoku views contains the views that will be used
+#### The sub group sudoku
- to display the sudoku.
+It views contains the views that will be used to display the sudoku.